 6. Entertainment for Kids (That’s Not Just Screens)

-7. Change of Clothes for Everyone (Yes, You Too!)
+7. A Change of Clothes for Everyone (Including YOU!)

 Spills, accidents, or sudden weather changes can turn a trip messy fast.
 I’ve been peed, pooped, and puked on many times – in the air and in the car – and will never travel again without spare clothes.
 Set aside an extra outfit for everyone when you are packing for a family trip.
 Store the change of clothes into a ziplock bag for easy access (and storage for the messy clothes).